redbear/Duo/docs/programming_reference.md

 ##### <span id="init">`init()`</span>

-Initialize the BLE HCI interface and the controller state.
+Enable the HCI interface between Host and Controller, as well as initialize the Controller to the default state.
 It will create a thread to deal with the HCI commands and events.
 It **MUST** be called before calling any other BLE methods.

 ```
 // Initialize BLE HCI interface and the controller